Alice

 Julie

-Julie has the honor of being the Artistic Director for the 2006-7, 2007-8, 2008-9, and 2009-10 seasons.
+Julie had the honor of being the Artistic Director for the 2006-7, 2007-8, 2008-9, 2009-10, 2010-11, and 2011-12 seasons.
 A native New Yorker she came out west for undergraduate school and never left.
 As a founding member she took a hiatus for 3 years for physician assistant school before returning in 2003.
 Her previous performing experiences include founding member of the Stanford Vintage Dance Ensemble and the Swing Cats Rhythm Revue, Stanford Viennese Ball Opening Committee member and choreographer, and member of the Knotts Dance Company.
-When not dancing with Danse Libre, she may be found dancing lindy at local venues, wandering through bookstores, or reading - oh yes, and working at a community clinic.
+When not dancing with Danse Libre, she may be found dancing lindy at local venues, wandering through bookstores, or reading — oh yes, and working at a community clinic.

 Kimber

 Kimber is a California native who spent her formative years learning to be coordinated while cold (synchronized swimming) and pained (ballet).
 She discovered vintage dance while at Stanford University and decided that, not only was it better than being cold, it was great fun.
 She spent the rest of her time at Stanford performing in Richard Powers' Stanford Vintage Dance Ensemble and the Viennese Ball Opening Committee.
 After graduating with a B.A. in history and an M.A. in humanities, Kimber did some musical theater and cofounded Decadance, a social dance performance group.
 She returns to the Bay Area after a hiatus in Los Angeles, where she studied ballroom dance and lindy hop in between learning about the Constitution, and Arizona, where she experienced some very hot weather.
 When not driving to rehearsals, Kimber does dog agility with her dog Sara.
+She is Artistic Co-Director with Irvin.

 Laura